fangq/mcx/README.txt

 There are a few ways for you to use shape description records in your MCX simulations.
-You can save it to a JSON shape file, and put the file name in Line#6 of yoru .inp file, or set as the value for Domain.VolumeFile field in a .json input file.
+You can save it to a JSON shape file, and put the file name in Line#6 of your .inp file, or set as the value for Domain.VolumeFile field in a .json input file.
 In these cases, a shape file must have a suffix of .json.